 Rigby loves many things: yams, tug-of-war, her squeaky donut.
 But most of all, she loves warmth.
 If there is a fuzzy blanket, patch of sun, or little-spoon position available, she’s there.

-So when I came across the pattern for these Italian Greyhound pajamas by Halat Sophie, I knew she had to have them.
+So when I came across the pattern for Italian Greyhound pajamas by Halat Sophie, I knew she had to have a whippet-sized version of her own.

 Rigby has her fair share of sweaters, but this one is by far her favorite.
 Unlike the others, it covers her back legs, too, and is loose and soft enough to feel like she’s perpetually under her favorite blanket.
 A canine snuggie!